CollinHeist/CropTop/Software/README.md

 ## Code Guidelines

-Lets try to keep our code consistent throughotu the project
+Lets try to keep our code consistent throughout the project

 ### File Headers